-There are many forms of learning in animals that are not simply learned associations, then.
-And consequently there are many animal behaviors that are not mere habits, but that do not involve representations of causality, either.
+There are many forms of learning in animals that aren't simply learned associations, then.
+And consequently there are many animal behaviors that aren't mere habits, but that don't involve representations of causality, either.
 A bird who navigates to a previously established food cache, using landmarks and a mental map on which the location of the cache is represented, certainly isn't acting out of habit.
 But then nor does the action involve any explicit representation of the causality of the bird's own behavior.
 The bird doesn't have to think, 'Flying in that direction will cause me to be in that place.'
 It just has to integrate its perception of the relevant landmarks with the representations on its mental map, then keying into action the flying-in-that-direction action schema.
-The causation can be (and surely is) left implicit in the bird's action schemata and behaviors, not explicitly represented in the bird's reasoning.5
+The causation can be (and surely is) left implicit in the bird's action schemat and behaviors, not explicitly represented in the bird's reasoning.

-But for all that, why should such animals not count as exemplifying the belief/desire architecture depicted in Figure 1?
-If the animal can put together a variety of goals with the representations on a mental map, say, and act accordingly, then why should we not say that the animal behaves as it does because it wants something and believes that the desired thing can be found at a certain represented location on the map?
-There seems to be no good reason why we should not.
+But for all that, why shouldn't such animals count as exemplifying the belief / desire architecture depicted in figure 1?
+If the animal can put together a variety of goals with the representations on a mental map, say, and act accordingly, they why shouldn't we say that the animal behaves as it does because it wants something and believes that the desired thing can be found at a certain represented location on the map?
+There seems to be no good reason why we shouldn't.
 (And nor is there any good reason to insist that an animal only has genuine desires if its goals are acquired through learning.)
-Dickinson is surely misled in thinking that means/ends reasoning has to involve representations of causal, rather than merely spatial, 'means.'6
+Dickinson is surely misled in thinking that means / ends reasoning has to involve representations of causal, rather than merely spatial, 'means'.